Selton Hill ambush: Aftermath

-The IRA learned their position had been given away by the doctor and the Orangeman; the latter was later killed by the IRA (30 March 1921).
+The IRA learned their position had been given away by the doctor and the Orangeman.
+The latter, a farmer named William Latimer, was later killed by the IRA on 30 March 1921.
 The doctor escaped to England and later died in an accident.

 The border country of the north midlands often proved to be a treacherous place for IRA training camps.
 On 8 May 1921 another camp (of Belfast IRA volunteers) based in the Lappanduff hills in neighbouring County Cavan, was also surprised – one volunteer was killed, thirteen captured, and much arms and ammunition seized by the British forces.